 At Large, Mattapan, METCO

-She has over 17 years of experience working with children and families from various walks of life, cultures, and socio-economic backgrounds in the greater Boston area.
+Monique Marshall Veale has more than 17 years of experience working with children and families from various walks of life, cultures, and socio-economic backgrounds in the greater Boston area.
 Monique’s primary focus has been in academic and social enrichment programs for children and adolescents between the ages of 5-19 years old.
-She has been the founding director of C.A.T.C.H. and Smart-Kids in Roxbury, and has served in leadership positions for METCO programs in the Dover-Sherborn, Weston and Lincoln school districts.
-She has served on the Board of Trustees for the Roxbury Weston Programs Inc., as the Vice President of Community Outreach for the Boston Children’s Theatre, co-leader of the Walker School Cultural Competency Task Force, and a variety of community boards emphasizing cultural competency, family involvement, education and community service learning.
+She was the founding director of C.A.T.C.H. and Smart-Kids in Roxbury, and has served in leadership positions for METCO programs in the Dover-Sherborn, Weston, and Lincoln school districts.
+She has served on the Board of Trustees for the Roxbury Weston Programs Inc., as the Vice President of Community Outreach for the Boston Children’s Theatre, co-leader of the Walker School Cultural Competency Task Force, and on a variety of community boards emphasizing cultural competency, family involvement, education and community service learning.
 As the Program Manager for Adolescent Enrichment Services at the Dimock Center in Roxbury MA, Monique leads a youth program that provides academic enrichment, recreation, community-outreach and after school care and education.

 At Large, West Roxbury, Northeastern University